alviezhang/vimrc/README.md

 How to use it
 -------------

-You just to clone this repo, then just run
+You just need to clone this repo, then run

     ./makelink.sh